 Issue 1 : Pathloss Reference RS for BM and PUCCH mTRP (RIL: E016, Editor’s note in Rel-17 TS 38.331)

-pathlossReferenceRS-Id-r17 was used originally for DLorJoint-TCIState-r17 and PUCCH-PowerControlSetInfo-r17 separately but changed to PUCCH-PathlossReferenceRS-Id/PUSCH-PathlossReferenceRS-Id in order to avoid RRC syntax error.
-In order to define pathlossReferenceRS-Id-r17 or reuse PUCCH-PathlossReferenceRS-Id PUSCH-PathlossReferenceRS-Id, it is necessary to know what the maximum number of pathloss Reference RSs is for BM and PUCCH mTRP respectively.
-Especially, for the unified TCI state, RAN1 agreement is "Total of maintained PL-RS per CC is up to 4".
-However, it is not clear what is “maintained”.
+pathlossReferenceRS-Id-r17 was used originally for DLorJoint-TCIState-r17 and PUCCH-PowerControlSetInfo-r17 separately but changed to PUCCH-PathlossReferenceRS-Id/PUSCH-PathlossReferenceRS-Id due to RRC consistency issues.
+In order to finalize these parameters, it is necessary to know what the maximum number of pathloss Reference RSs is for BM and PUCCH mTRP respectively.
+In particular, for the unified TCI state, RAN1 agreement "Total of maintained PL-RS per CC is up to 4" is not clear: Does this refer to the maximum amount of configured PL-RS per serving cell?
+Or what does “maintained” mean in context of RRC configuration?

-Question 1: What is maximum number for 1) Pathloss RS set for unified TCI state and 2) Pathloss RS set for PUCCH power control set?
+Question 1: What does the RAN1 "Total of maintained PL-RS per CC is up to 4" mean for signalling of PL-RS?
+Is it the maximum number of configured ) Pathloss RS set for 1) unified TCI state and 2) PUCCH power control set, or something else?
 Issue 2: sfnScheme-r17 and sfnSchemePdsch-r17 in HST (RILS: V107, V108, I113, E011)

 RAN1 indicates sfnScheme-r17 and sfnSchemePdsch-r17 as per BWP.
 However, there is a note that “In Rel-17, all downlink BWPs (except initial BWP and FFS: BWP-DownlinkCommon) within a CC should have the same configuration of SFN scheme”.
-In addition, it is not clear whether PDSCH and PDCCH can have different SFN schemes in one CC?
+In addition, it is not clear whether PDSCH and PDCCH can have different SFN schemes in the same serving cell?

-Question 2: Is it really necessary to define sfnScheme-r17 and sfnSchemePdsch-r17 per BWP?
-If yes, what is the usage for having it per BWP (e.g. forward compatibility)?
+Question 2: RAN2 has currently defined sfnScheme-r17 as part of PDCCH-Config and sfnSchemePdsch-r17 as part of PDSCH-Config, which are per BWP.
+But since the values are the same for all BWPs, a more efficient signalling would be to define them per serving cell.
+Is there a reason why the configuration needs to be per BWP?

-Question 3: what is RAN1 assumption on whether PDSCH and PDCCH can have different SFN schemes in one CC?
-Could it be independent or same SFN scheme for PDSCH and PDCCH?
+Question 3: Can PDSCH and PDCCH use different SFN schemes in the same serving cell, e.g. can PDCCH use sfnSchemeA and PDSCH sfnSchemeB for the same BWP?

 Issue 3: CSI-mTRP (RILS: V109, V111, V110, I104, M361)

-RAN2 introduced 2 types of RI restrictions and two CBRS per CodebookConfig.
-However, it is not clear how those features are enabled e.g. independently (simultaneous configuration) or only one feature?
-Currently, all of them are added as mandatory field under type1 which means it should be configured at the same time.
+RAN2 introduced 2 types of RI restrictions and two codebook subset restrictions (CBRS) per CodebookConfig.
+However, it is not clear how those features are enabled: Currently, same as in previousl releases, RAN2 signalling assumes both RI restrictions and CBRS are configured simultaneously, but RAN2 would like to verify this is the correct assumption for the signallling.

-Question 4: The following assumption is correct?
+Question 4: Which of the following assumptions are correct?

-RI restriction and CBSRs may or may not be configured simultaneously.
+Two RI restrictions and two CBSRs are always configured simultaneously (i.e. either both are configured or neither is configured).

-either RI restriction for sTRP or RI restriction for NCJT will be configured.
-That is, cannot be configured simultaneously.
+UE can be configured with either RI restriction for sTRP or RI restriction for NCJT, but not both at the same time.

-Two CBSRs should be configured together whenever two CMR groups are configured.
-If two CRM groups are not configured, two CBSRs should not be configured.
+Two CBSRs are only configured together whenever two CMR groups are configured, i.e. configuring two CBSRs also requires configuration of two CRM groups .

 Issue 4:

 There are several parameters to support mTRP PUSCH (i.e. PUSCH repetition).
-It is RAN2 assumption that those parameters should be configured when two SRS resource sets are configured for usage codebook or noncodebook by parameter usage in SRS-Config.
-However, it is not clear the exact condition for two SRS resource sets especially, the Rel-15/16 SRS resource sets can configure up to 16 and there two types of SRS resource sets for DCI format 0_1 and 0_2 separately.
+RAN2 configuration assumes those parameters are only configured when two SRS resource sets are configured and the SRS-Config::usage is set to codebook or noncodebook.
+However, it is not clear the what "two SRS resource sets" means since the Rel-15/16 SRS resource sets can configure up to 16 and there two types of SRS resource sets for DCI format 0_1 and 0_2 separately.
+RAN2 would need to know this to set the configuration constraints correctly.

 srs-ResourceSetToAddModList SEQUENCE (SIZE(1..maxNrofSRS-ResourceSets)) OF SRS-ResourceSet OPTIONAL, -- Need N